mbdoud/Compare-NP-Preferences/README.rst

 Using amino-acid preferences to build codon substitution models
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The ``run_phyloanalysis.py`` program calls scripts from the ``phyloExpCM`` and ``HyPhy`` packages to build an experimentally informed site-specific substitution model for influenza nucleoprotein, and then calculates the likelihood of a nucleoprotein phylogenetic tree given the substitution model.
+The ``run_phyloanalysis.py`` script calls scripts from the ``phyloExpCM`` and ``HyPhy`` packages to build a codon substitution model for influenza nucleoprotein, and then calculates the likelihood of a nucleoprotein phylogenetic tree given the substitution model.
+The codon substitution models are either site specific and experimentally informed by nucleoprotein amino-acid preferences, or they are non site-specific and use the traditional Goldman-Yang 1994 model.

+After fitting a given phylogenetic tree, the script bins nucleoprotein sites into quintiles based on how much they improved the likelihood in going from the Aichi1968 substitution model to the Aichi1968_PR1934 substitution model.
+Within each quintile, the distribution of either per-site RMSD_within or RMSD_corrected is displayed for the corresponding sites.

 The script is run as ``python run_phyloanalysis.py phylo_config.txt`` and all output is written to the directory ``phylo_output``.
+The main inputs to this script are the phylogenetic trees and the amino-acid preferences.

 .. figure:: phylo_output/Aichi1968_PR1934_minus_Aichi1968_Allhosts_binnedlikelihood_RMSDwithin.jpg
-  :scale: 30%
+  :scale: 50%
   :align: center

 .. figure:: phylo_output/Aichi1968_PR1934_minus_Aichi1968_Allhosts_binnedlikelihood_RMSDcorrected.jpg
-  :scale: 30%
+  :scale: 50%
   :align: center

 Analyzing performance of amino-acid preference-based substitution models